The Art Of Living

 “There is an art of reading, as well as an art of thinking, and an art of writing.”
 Isaac D’Israeli

-With personal development we expand our awareness and establish our identity.
+With personal development, we expand our awareness and establish our identity.
 We also enhance the quality of our lives.
-By doing so, we commit to the fulfillment our dreams, desires, aims and ambitions.
+By doing so, we commit to the fulfillment of our dreams, desires, aims, and ambitions.

 We also learn how to control our emotions.
 We gain greater insight into the psychology of life as a means of effective communication skills.